The Most Fun Things To Do in Barcelona in Autumn

 2. Mercat de Mercats

 Mercat de Mercats Festival may be a mouthful to say, but it is an even bigger mouthful to swallow, in the best way possible!
 Combining Barcelona’s great markets with their gastronomical expertise, this festival will take your taste buds and your belt bucket to the next level!
-Sip some local wines and cava, take a cooking workshop form a star chef, and eat as much as you can!
+Sip some local wines and cava, take a cooking workshop from a star chef, and eat as much as you can!

 3. Festa Major de la Barceloneta